 Teamwork can be defined as a collaborative effort of multiple people to accomplish a common goal.
 An integral component of success in the workplace, teamwork usually involves each person in the group playing a specific role that meets the agreed-upon objective.
 An effective team may complete their efforts in the most efficient manner possible using coordination and collaboration.
 The ability to work as a team does not always come naturally, but it is a skill that can benefit each individual and the group as a whole.
 A therapist can help you become a better teammate by cultivating healthy communication and collaboration skills.

-The History of Teamwork
+The History Of Teamwork

 How Teamwork is Effective

-Qualities That Make Up a Good Team
+Qualities That Make Up A Healthy Team